Distributed Graph Neural Network Training: A Survey: GNN Execution Model

-To be general, we use the most well-known programming model \textit{SAGA-NN}~\cite{neugraph_atc_2019} for the following discussion. \textit{SAGA-NN} divides the forward computation of a single GNN layer into four operators \textit{Scatter} (SC), \textit{ApplyEdge} (AE), \textit{Gather} (GA) and \textit{AppleVertex} (AV).
+\blue{ From the view of graph processing, we use the most well-known programming model \textit{SAGA-NN}~\cite{neugraph_atc_2019} for the following discussion. \textit{SAGA-NN} divides the forward computation of a single GNN layer into four operators \textit{Scatter} (SC), \textit{ApplyEdge} (AE), \textit{Gather} (GA) and \textit{ApplyVertex} (AV).
 SC and GA are two graph operations, in which vertex features are scattered along the edges and gathered to the target vertex, respectively.
-AE and AV may contain neural network (NN) operations, which process directly on the edge features or the aggregated features of the target vertices, respectively.
+AE and AV may contain neural network (NN) operations, which process directly on the edge features or the aggregated features of the target vertices, respectively. }

-According to different computation paradigms of graph operators (i.e., SC and GA), we divide computation graph execution models into \textit{one-shot execution} (Section~\ref{sec:one-shot}) and \textit{chunk-based execution} (Section~\ref{sec:chunk-based-execution}).
-According to the existence of synchronization between GA and AV, the execution models can be divided into synchronous models and asynchronous models introduced in Section~\ref{sec:sync-data-parallel} and \ref{sec:async-data-parallel}, respectively.
+According to different computation paradigms of graph operators (i.e., SC and GA), we divide computation graph execution models into \textit{one-shot execution} and \textit{chunk-based execution}.